joshuacox/joshcox-api/README.md

 ##### TLDR

+In short the primary method for getting Josh to collaborate/discuss/work on something Transmute related:

-First create an issue in jira, then slack me that issue.
+1. create an issue in jira
+1. slack me that issue

+For everything else read on...

 ## Table of Contents